diku-dk/dpp-e2024-pub/README.md

-# Data Parallel Programming (DPP), Block 2 2024
+# Syllabus and Material for Data Parallel Programming (DPP)

+Welcome to the course website for DPP!
+All material and general information will be provided here.
+Announcements, assignment handin, and the discussion forum remains on Absalon.
+While this website is a Git repository, you are not required or expected to use Git to interact with it, but feel free to do so if convenient for you.

 ## Course Structure

 <img align="right" width="300" src="https://github.com/user-attachments/assets/d377dc77-3495-4b40-9464-d314b0fee8e2">

 DPP is structured around five weeks with lectures and lab sessions on Monday and Wednesday, followed by a final project to be presented orally at the exam.
 Throughout the course, you will hand in four weekly assignments.
-These *weeklies* count for 40\% of the grade, while the exam counts for 60\%.
+The assignments count for 40\% of the grade, while the exam counts for 60\%.

 The teachers are **Cosmin Oancea** and **Troels Henriksen**.